ebdrummond/gschool-blog/source/2013-05-31-gschool-individual-project-midway.html.markdown

 ---
-title: gSchool - Individual Project Midway
+title: Individual Project Midway
 date: 2013-05-31 10:07 -06:00
-tags:
+tags: gSchool, new leaf massage
 ---

 My feelings upon starting the individual project were a mixture of excitement and nervousness, weighted towards the former.
 It was scary to think though - I was hoping through this project, I'd realize I know more than I think I do, but was nervous the opposite would turn out to be true.
 I can happily report that, so far, I'm feeling my knowledge is right about where I thought it was.
 I'm not the world's greatest gift to programming, but I'm certainly not awful either.